fuzzingfairy/QJSEngine-Fuzzili-Wrapper/README.md

      }
      main();

 Looks like a self reference issue.
-Where QJSengine tries to recursively resolve an array that references itself. backtrace
+Where QJSengine tries to recursively resolve an array that references itself.
+The recursion is happening in [qv4value](https://code.woboq.org/qt5/qtdeclarative/src/qml/jsruntime/qv4value.cpp.html#_ZNK3QV45Value9toQStringEv) on lines 203-206.
+This happens because the arrays primitive resolves to itself.

+backtrace
 ````
  2348 0x00007ffff6f64c13 in QV4::RuntimeHelpers::ordinaryToPrimitive(QV4::ExecutionEngine*, QV4::Object const*, QV4::String*) () from /lib/x86_64-linux-gnu/libQt5Qml.so.5